Jerin-Abraham-George/POWER-BI-And-The-Chamber-of-Dashboards/Ubder-Trip-Analysis-Dashboard/README.md

 🛠️ Uber Trip Analysis Dashboard

 📌 Overview
-The **Uber Trip Analysis Dashboard** is a dynamic Power BI solution designed to explore and visualize ride-hailing data across operational, temporal, and geographic dimensions.
-It offers a multi-layered view of booking trends, vehicle performance, customer preferences, and trip-level details — empowering stakeholders with actionable insights for strategic planning and service optimization.
+The **Uber Trip Analysis Dashboard** is an interactive Power BI solution designed to explore ride-hailing data across operational, temporal, and geographic dimensions.
+It provides a centralized view of booking trends, vehicle performance, customer preferences, and trip-level details — enabling data-driven decisions and service optimization.

-This dashboard enables users to monitor key metrics, uncover peak demand periods, evaluate vehicle and payment preferences, and analyze individual trip records with precision.
+This dashboard helps stakeholders monitor KPIs, uncover peak demand periods, evaluate vehicle and payment preferences, and analyze individual trip records with precision.

 🎯 Objectives
 The primary objectives of this dashboard are to: